wp-plugins/easy-faq-with-expanding-text/readme.txt

 3. Click on FAQ Admin Page in the left-side menu on the dashboard for detailed instructions and settings

 == Changelog ==

+=3.2.6=
+*Fixed code that was preventing the "one question open at a time" feature from working when the shortcode was used.
+*Updated program to allow the one question open at a time to work even when there are additional divs and other elements wrapping the content.

 =3.2.5=
 * Added a second color (white) for the optional visual cues that appear next to the drop down headings.